Sabrinas Organizing

 ×

-When a student is new to a college, they are thrown into an area where there are many people they encounter 24 hours a day 7 days a week, in their immediate personal space like an apartment or dorm.
+When a student is new to a college, they are thrown into an environment where they encounter many people 24 hours a day, 7 days a week, in their immediate personal space, such as an apartment or dorm.
 They can easily get sick and catch anything from the common cold to some of the deadliest types of diseases.
-But, the good news is, they can easily do things about it so they minimize their exposure to these germs.
-Today we will talk about 25 areas to clean in a dorm room to help keep you from getting sick.
+But, the good news is, they can easily do things about it, so they minimize their exposure to these germs.
+Today, we will discuss 25 areas to clean in a dorm room to help prevent illness and maintain a clean and presentable space.

 Jump to:

-• Bedroom Areas to Clean in a Corm
+• Bedroom Areas to Clean in a Dorm

 • Kitchen Areas to Clean in a Dorm